-(h) The Employment Equity Committee may review the appointment process set out in Article 12.04 of the Unit 2 collective agreement, and make such recommendations to the parties as it considers appropriate.
+- (h) Intentionally Deleted Applicable only to Unit 2 The Employment Equity

-(i) All data handled by the Employment Equity Committee will be in accordance with relevant privacy statutes.
+Committee may review the appointment process set out in Article 12.04 of the

-(j) Where issues of interpretation, data or process arise, the parties will review these at the Employment Equity Committee.
+Unit 2 collective agreement, and make such recommendations to the parties as it considers appropriate. - (i) All data handled by the Employment Equity Committee will be in accordance with relevant privacy statutes. - (j) Where issues of interpretation, data or process arise, the parties will review these at the Employment Equity Committee.